MartinPetkov/GCTF2021BeginnersQuestWriteups/10-hw-spycam/README.md

      16 0.3
 ```

-They pretty clearly follow a similar distribution.
+They pretty clearly follow a distribution too.
 This is a bit of a guess but probably the range is -0.5 to 0.5.

 ### Decoding the signal

-I still don't have a real clue what this is, but the fact that it's video feed with 3 similar channels make me think of those old school RGB cables.
+I still don't have a real clue what this is, but the fact that it's supposed to be a video feed and 3 of the channels are similar makes me think of those old school RGB cables.

 ![Old schoool RGB cables](rgb_cables.jpg)